shadmehr1/3D-Printed-Compliant-Actuator/README.md

 ### Design Notes

-* Variations for different end effectors were used in the design process, streamlining testing procedures and minimizing potential error sources.
+* Variations for different end effectorsre used in the design process, streamlining testing procedures and minimizing potential error sources.
 I uploaded the CAD with a slot for 1" Rod for your testing and validation purposes.
 * The actuator housing integrates passive cooling holes to help manage heat during operation.
 * The ODrive S1 controller's mounting provisions are carefully designed to ensure the critical 0.5-3mm spacing from the motor's magnet for reliable onboard encoder operation.
 More on this below.